 In swing trading, you’re still trying to profit off market trends, but the time horizon is longer – positions are typically held anywhere from a couple of days to a couple of months.

-Often, your goal will be to identify an asset that looks undervalued and is likely to increase in value.
+Your goal will be to identify an asset that looks undervalued and is likely to increase in value.
 You would purchase this asset, then sell it when the price rises to generate a profit.
 Or you can try to find overvalued assets that are likely to decrease in value.
 Then, you could sell some of them at a high price, hoping to buy them back for a lower price.

-Position (or trend) trading is a long-term strategy.
+Position trading is a long-term strategy.
 Traders purchase assets to hold for extended periods (generally measured in months).
 Their goal is to make a profit by selling those assets at a higher price in the future.

-What distinguishes position trades from long-term swing trades is the rationale behind placing the trade.
 Position traders are concerned with trends that can be observed over extended periods – they’ll try to profit from the overall market direction.
 Swing traders, on the other hand, typically seek to predict “swings” in the market that don’t necessarily correlate with the broader trend.

 Like swing trading, position trading is an ideal strategy for beginners.
 Once again, the long time horizon gives them ample opportunity to deliberate on their decisions.